Fleischmann Residence / PRODUCTORA

 ClientJessica Fleischmann

-From the architect.
+Text description provided by the architects.
 The project consists of a complete remodel and extension of a 1920’s bungalow on a sloped plot in the Echo Park area of Los Angeles.
 Although the existing building was an anonymous and generic tract home, we decided to maintain as much as we could its original character since we considered the typology interesting in relation to the site’s context and history.

 The existing crawl space underneath the front of the house was further excavated to augment the total square footage of the property.
 Towards the back a steel moment frame was added to the house in order to create a transitional space that mediates between the house and the garden and protects the rear facade from the afternoon sun.
 In its interior, the new central staircase with a distinct saw-tooth profile, frankly connects the upper and lower level with each other.